loadzero/mipsdis/draft.md

 around 300 lines.
 The amount of auto-generated code is around 1300 lines for each version.

+I opted to generate fairly simple and verbose code, consisting of large switch statements, as well as explicit decoding functions for each mnemonic.
+I did it this way to make the generated code easier to read and debug, and work with coverage tools better.
+It was also simpler to write and makes the code generation consistent across the different language versions.

+The alternative would be to generate more compact routines that take advantage of language specific features such as macros and polymorphism.
+For the purposes of this project, I would rather have those smarts in `mipsgen` than in the code it is generating.

 `mipsgen` is invoked by the build system of `mipsdis` as part of the process of building the different versions of the disassembler.